erwbgy/puppet-ccfe/README.md

 *parent*: The parent menu that this item is part of.
 Required.

 *action*: The action to take when this meny item is selected.
 Can be either *menu:[menu name]* to select another menu or *run:[command]* to execute a command.
 Required.

-*user*: The user that the menu files will be owned by.
-Default: *root*

-*group*: The group that the menu files will be owned by.
-Defaukt: *root*

 *description*: The menu item description that is displayed.
 Default: $title